Phone: (250) 493-0048 ext:217

 Dan Sarazin comes from Ontario (Anishnabe) Pikwakanagan First Nation and is a certified lands manager.
 Dan feels it is his duty to maintain and strengthen the relationship’s the PIB membership have with the land.

-The lands department is working towards improved confidence and trust in the administration process with increased engagement and participation in emerging and critical decisions on the land.
+The Lands Department is working towards improved confidence and trust in the administration process with increased engagement and participation in emerging and critical decisions on the land.

-With increasing demands going forward the development process and community needs to be balanced and it is important tq recognize the need for planning, policy and bylaw development.
+With increasing demands going forward the development process and community needs to be balanced and it is important to recognize the need for planning, policy and bylaw development.
 These policies will ensure interests on the land are protected for the benefit of the membership and reduce liabilities.